Xornop/ha-snowflakes-card/README.md

 ## Why not just use the built-in Winter Mode?

 Home Assistant 2025.12 introduced Winter Mode as a Labs feature (Settings → System → Labs), and it's a great addition.
 But it comes with some limitations: it's a per-user setting with no way to automate it, it has a known issue where snowflakes only show for admin users, and you get no control over appearance — no color, no intensity, nothing.
+In my opinion, it doesn't even look like a snowflake!

 HA Snowflakes Card fills that gap: